GetPsyched/not-so-flakey-devshells/README.md

 A compilation of opinionated, minimal flakes that can be extended for customised use.

 ## Features
+1. Zero dependencies.
-As of right now, my flakes provide 2 package outputs: `default` and `vscode`.
+2. As of right now, my flakes provide 2 package outputs: `default` and `vscode`.
-1. `default` provides the basic command-line stuff that you would need for the respective language, technology, or whatever the flake is for.
+   - `default` provides the basic command-line stuff that you would need for the respective language, technology, or whatever the flake is for.
+   - `vscode` provides extension overrides for `vscode` so that you can get a fully featured IDE for your development.<br>
+      Note:
+      - This uses the [`VSCodium`](https://github.com/VSCodium/vscodium) package under-the-hood.
-2. `vscode` provides extension overrides so that you can get a fully featured IDE for your development.
-Note: I plan to add workspace setting overrides as well but I haven't figured that out yet.
+      - I plan to add workspace setting overrides as well but I haven't figured that out yet.
 Stay tuned.

 ## Installation
 Add the following to your flake inputs: